 Costumes & Jewelry

-In the world of the First Nations in Canada costumes along with masks help you transform into another world.
-There are elaborate costumes like button blankets with family insignia or Chilkats.
+In their world, the costumes along with masks help you transform into another world.
+There are elaborate costumes like button blankets with family insignia or Chilkat’s.
 I loved the bone blanket holders I saw on Squamish costumes.
 There is jewelry made out of animal bones and silver.
 Basically, nothing that was taken from nature was wasted – everything was utilized.

 Potlatch is a sacred ceremony of the First Nations in Canada.
 Potlatch literally means ‘To Give’.
-This sacred ceremony has economic, political, spiritual ramifications.
+This sacred ceremony has economic, political, and spiritual ramifications.
 Potlatch was done when the family raised a Totem Pole and everyone was invited to witness the event.

 A Potlatch ceremony begins with a long whistle sound that in a way announces the formal beginning of the ceremony.
 Potlatch involves mask dances with huge wooden masks.
 It is about bringing the ancestors alive through transformation.
 The chief also dances wearing his elaborate headdress along with a button blanket with the family crest on it.
-Button blanket is worn by the high-ranking people in the clans mostly but sometimes children can also wear them.
+Button blankets are worn by the high-ranking people in the clans mostly but sometimes children can also wear them.

 Potlatches are overseen by the women of the family.
-Any mistakes in the ceremonies are looked down upon sometimes even fined.
+Any mistakes in the ceremonies are looked down upon and sometimes even fined.
 There is a lot of family prestige at stake if you make mistakes.

 Potlatches today are not as elaborate as they used to be in the past.
 However, they still have the same essence – they are about the family, about acknowledging and respecting their ancestors and hence their lineage.